beemfx/Beem.Media/Misc/Guiness/Readme.txt

 	Readme.txt - This file.

 Note:

-	This program will find out those 9 numbers from 1 to 9 that can be added horizontally, vertically and diagonally.
-Using probably one of the worst methods possible, randomly picking numbers.
+This program will solve a 3 x 3 Magic Square using probably on of the worst methods possible: randomly picking numbers.